Funding for American Students

 Who is eligible?

 You must be a United States citizen or an eligible permanent resident of the U.S. There are some other requirements.
 For instance, male students must register with the draft in order to be eligible.
 There are also prohibitions on receiving aid if a student has certain drug convictions.
+Programs taught entirely in English are eligible programs for U.S. students to request loan assistance.
+Loans are not available for programs taught in Swedish or the Pathway programs.

 Does financial need determine whether you can borrow?